Past Prime: A Story of Growing Old & Going Home During the Pandemic

 “It’s okay,” he offers, and suggests we call in a professional.

 He makes the call and finds out it’s going to cost $175 just for them to come out for an emergency call.
 And that doesn’t include any parts or labor.
 Geesh.
 Is it too late for me to be a HVAC tech?
 I look back at the thermostat dangling from the wall and have my answer.

 It shouldn’t be this difficult.
 I examine the thermostat again and check the batteries.
-I open the furnace door and hit metal things a couple times.
+I open the furnace door and hit metal things a couple times with a screwdriver.
 I have no idea what I’m doing, but it usually works in the movies.
 And at the very least, it certainly sounds like I’m doing something productive.
 I flip the breakers again.